 Employee engagement is an indirectly measurable emotional attachment to their organization’s aspirations and culture.
 Employee advocacy is a directly measurable, practical strategy that focuses on inspiring employees to act as ambassadors.
 The engagement level of employees influences the advocacy strategy.

+Measuring employee advocacy and engagement is more complex than other metrics because both require multiple measurements to gain a complete understanding.
 Although employee advocacy programs can include both internal and external aspects, most metrics focus on online activity because data is readily available, employees generally find online activity more accessible, and more consumers are searching online.

 Crucial employee advocacy metrics are: